A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining

 By using Corollaries \ref{Cor:Mon-1} and \ref{Cor:Mon-2}, it is easy to give our desired result.
 We complete the proof. $\square$

 The following theorem provides a multivariate linear structure for the two long-run average profits $\mathbf{R}_{\text{H}}$ and $\mathbf{R}_{\text{D}}$.
-This result is very necessary and useful for discussing economics of blockchain from both design perspective and operations management.
-While its proof is very easy from (\ref{Equa-1}) and (\ref{Equa-2}) and is omitted here.
+This result is necessary and useful for discussing economics of blockchain from both design perspective and operations management.
+Its proof is straightforward from (\ref{Equa-1}) and (\ref{Equa-2}) and is omitted here.